UK hedge fund divorce ruling reveals Hohn charity split row

 LONDON The acrimonious divorce of Britain's most generous philanthropists, hedge fund billionaire Christopher Hohn and his estranged wife Jamie Cooper-Hohn, could lead to a split of one of the largest private charities in the world.

 A $530 million divorce settlement awarded to Cooper-Hohn, announced last month, is the largest in reported British legal history.
-But details of the settlement have only now been published, in a partly redacted judgment that divides available assets put on Friday at around $1.5 billion (£954.61 million).
+But details of the settlement have only now been published, in a partly redacted judgment that divides available assets put on Friday at around $1.5 billion.

 Judge Jennifer Roberts partly acknowledged Hohn's argument that his ability to create vast wealth had made a special contribution to their 17-year marriage, during which they had four children, and made an award to American-born Cooper-Hohn which equates to 36 percent of the fortune.